Back to all posts

 Water pooling around the base of your water heater is a major red flag.
 Even a small puddle indicates a leak, which could come from a crack in the tank or a faulty connection.
 For your safety, turn off the power supply to the unit and call a professional immediately.
 A leak is always an emergency plumbing situation that requires immediate attention to prevent water damage.

-It’s Making Rumbling or Popping Noises
+Strange Noises Like Rumbling or Popping

 Loud rumbling, popping, or banging sounds from your water heater are not normal.
 These noises are typically caused by sediment buildup at the bottom of the tank.
 As the sediment hardens, it traps water underneath, which then boils and creates popping sounds.
 This process reduces efficiency and can eventually damage the tank.